Nexperia: History

 Nexperia is a second-generation spin-off of Philips' semiconductor division, whose history dates back to the 1920s when Philips acquired vacuum tubes manufacturer Mullard, whose facility in Hazel Grove became today's Nexperia Manchester, and Valvo in Hamburg.
 In the early 1950s, Philips started with the production of semiconductors in Nijmegen and Hamburg, where the Nexperia wafer fab is located.
 In 1981, Philips opened a factory in Cabuyao, Philippines.
 The fab is owned and operated by Nexperia.
 In 1991, Philips founded ITEC, a manufacturer of semiconductor equipment.
 Today, ITEC is an independent subsidiary of Nexperia.
 Philips and Motorola established the Semiconductor Miniature Products factory in Seremban Malaysia in 1992 as a joint venture, which became part of Nexperia.

 In 2006, Philips spun off its semiconductor division under the name NXP and sold an 80.1% stake to private equity investors.
 In August 2010, NXP completed its initial public offering and its shares were listed on the Nasdaq.
 On June 14, 2016, NXP Semiconductors announced an agreement to divest its Standard Products business to a consortium of Chinese financial investors consisting of Beijing Jianguang Asset Management Co., Ltd ("JAC Capital"), a subsidiary of a Chinese state-owned investment company, and Wise Road Capital LTD ("Wise Road Capital").
 Following the official transaction on February 6, 2017, Nexperia became an independent company, and the entire scope of the NXP Standard Products business, including its management team, and approximately 11,000 NXP employees were transferred from NXP to Nexperia.

 On October 25, 2018, Nexperia was acquired by Wingtech Technology, a partially state-owned Chinese ODM for smartphone companies for $3.6 billion.
 Wingtech is partially owned by the State-owned Assets Supervision and Administration Commission of the State Council (SASAC).

 In January 2023, Dutch public broadcaster Nederlandse Omroep Stichting reported that Nexperia chips ended up in Russian military kit despite international sanctions during the Russian invasion of Ukraine.
 Nexperia transceivers were discovered in a Russian Kh-101 missile, according to the Royal United Services Institute.

 In March 2024, Nexperia's servers were affected by a ransomware attack in which intellectual property was stolen.

+In September 2026, Nexperia entered a strategic partnership with Tata Electronics to manufacture and package semiconductor products in India.
+Under the agreement, Nexperia's power-control chips at Tata Electronics' semiconductor fabrication facility in Dholera, Gujarat while assembly and testing would be conducted at Tata Electronics' facility in Jagiroad, Assam.
+The companies also agreed to cooperate on future technology development.